bobthemighty/disconsulate/README.md

     * `seedDelay`: The minimum time to wait before retrying a failed request (default: 100 ms)
     * `maxDelay`: The maximum delay to wait between retries (default 30,000 millisecs)
     * `maxRetries`: The maximum number of times to retry a failed request (default: 20)
+  * `logger`: an object exposing debug, info, error, and fatal methods.

 ### getService(name, [options])